Labour has made significant headway picking candidates in the run-up to the general election, but selection contests continue.

 Jayne Kirkham was selected by members in Truro and Falmouth as their next candidate.
 She is the Labour group leader on Cornwall Council and represents Falmouth Penwerris ward.
 She previously contested the seat in 2017, coming second behind the Tory candidate by 3,792 votes.

-Uxbridge and South Ruislip
+Uxbridge and South Ruislip (by-election)

 Danny Beales has been selected as the candidate for Uxbridge and South Ruislip.
 Beales has been a councillor on Camden council since 2014, representing Camden Square ward.
 He currently serves as cabinet member for new homes, jobs and community investment.